Personal Finance

 (Source: GoFoodService)

-Service workers at hotels and coffee shops have a difficult job of providing great service with little reward.
+Service workers at hotels and coffee shops face the challenging task of delivering excellent service with minimal financial recognition.

 Tipping For Delivery

-The money earned from tips can be essential for those working in these establishments to make ends meet, so it is disheartening to hear that customers are not tipping their servers and baristas.
-To support service industry workers and show appreciation for their hard work, it is important to leave an appropriate tip as a sign of gratitude.
+Tips can be essential for workers in these establishments to make ends meet, making it disheartening that customers frequently neglect to tip servers and baristas.
+Supporting service industry workers with appropriate gratuity demonstrates appreciation for their dedication.

 43% of Americans tip between 18 and 22% on average, with 15% saying they leave an average of 22 to 26% of the bill as gratuity.